flyway/flywaydb.org/documentation/tutorials/stateScripts.md

 +-----------+---------+--------------+------------------+--------------+---------+----------+
 ```

-Migrations with a version less than or equal to the latest state script's version are ignored as they are considered to be below the baseline version.
+Migrations with a version less than or equal to the latest state script's version are ignored.
 Running `flyway migrate` will cause just the `S3` script to be applied, and the history table will show this as a result:

 ```
 +-----------+---------+--------------+------------------+---------------------+----------+----------+